IS200ESELH2AAA - Exciter Selector Board

 No, the pin signals for connectors P1 and P2 are not defined in the documentation since these individual pin signals are not normally checked during troubleshooting.

-What do the three green LEDs on the front panel of the board indicate?
+What do the three green LEDs on the front panel indicate?

 The power indicator illuminates to indicate that power is being supplied to the board.
-Active LED lights up to show that the board is active and has been enabled by a control signal from the control system (Control C).
-Gating indicates that the board is in gating mode, driven by gate inputs received from the EMIO (Exciter Master Input/Output) board.
+Active LED shows that the board is active and has been enabled by a control signal from the control system (Control C).
+Gating indicates that the board is in gating mode, driven by gate inputs from the EMIO (Exciter Master Input/Output) board.